ruby/setup-msys2-gcc/README.md

 # setup-msys2-gcc

- This repo creates three prepackaged 7z files for using with GitHub Actions Windows images.
+This repo creates three prepackaged MSYS2 7z files for use with GitHub Actions Windows images.
 The packages are updated four times a day.

  The packages are downloaded and extracted by code in [ruby/setup-ruby](https://github.com/ruby/setup-ruby).